Irish Soul Music

 Live music is a weekly — and sometimes nightly — draw at most town pubs worth their salt.
 Trad music is especially popular in Dingle, Doolin, Galway, and Dublin.

 "Sessions" (musical evenings) may be advertised events or impromptu (and quality can be hit or miss).
 Often musicians just congregate and play for the love of it.
-There will generally be a fiddle, a flute or tin whistle, a guitar, a bodhrán (goatskin drum), and maybe an accordion or mandolin.
-Things usually get going around 9:30pm, though Irish punctuality is unpredictable.
-Get there before 9pm if you want a pub-grub dinner or a place to sit, or pop in later and plan on standing.
+Things usually get going around 9:00 p.m., though Irish punctuality is unpredictable.
+If the bar has a good reputation, get there well before 9 p.m. if you want a pub-grub dinner or a place to sit, or pop in later and plan on standing.
 Last call for drinks is just before midnight.

 Percussion generally stays in the background.
-The bodhrán (BO-run) is played with a small, two-headed club.
+The bodhrán is played with a small, two-headed club.
 The performer's hand stretches the skin to change the tone and pitch.
-More rarely, you'll hear the crips sound of a set of bones: two cow ribs (boiled and dried) that are rattled in one hand like spoons or castanets, substituting for the sound of dancing shoes in olden days.
+More rarely, you'll hear the crisp sound of a set of bones: two cow ribs (boiled and dried) that are rattled in one hand like spoons or castanets, substituting for the sound of dancing shoes in olden days.

 Watch closely if a piper is playing.
-The Irish version of Scottish Highland bagpipes, the uilleann (ILL-in) pipes are played by inflating the airbag (under the left elbow) with a bellows (under the right elbow) rather than with a mouthpiece.
-Uilleann is Irish Gaelic for "elbow," and its sound is more melodic, with a wider range than Highland pipes.
-The piper fingers the chanter like a flute to create individual notes, and uses the heel of his right hand to play chords on one of three regulator pipes.
-It takes amazing coordination to play this instrument well, and the sound can be haunting.
+The Irish version of bagpipes, the uilleann (ILL-in) pipes are played by inflating the airbag (under the left elbow) with a bellows (under the right elbow) rather than with a mouthpiece.
+Uilleann is Irish Gaelic for "elbow," and its sound is more melodic, with a wider range than Scottish Highland pipes.
+The piper fingers the chanter like a flute to create individual notes, and taps the chanter on the

 The Irish love of music is so intense that Ireland is the only nation with a musical instrument — the Irish harp — as its national symbol.
 You'll see this harp's likeness everywhere, including on the back of all Irish euro coins.
-The harp's inspirational effect on the Irish was so strong that Queen Elizabeth I, who tried to eradicate the Gaelic culture during her reign, ordered Irish harpists to be hung wherever found and their instruments smashed.
+The harp's inspirational effect on the Irish was so strong that Queen Elizabeth I, who tried to eradicate the Gaelic culture during her reign, ordered Irish harpists to be hanged wherever found and their instruments smashed.

 This article is used with the permission of Rick Steves' Europe (www.ricksteves.com).
 Rick Steves writes European guidebooks, hosts travel shows on public TV and radio, and organizes European tours.